Habesha peoples: Antiquity

 Approximate realm of the ancient Kingdom of Dʿmt.

 Throughout history, populations in the Horn of Africa had been interacting through migration, trade, warfare and intermarriage.
 Most people in the region spoke Afroasiatic languages, with the family's Cushitic and Semitic branches predominant.
 As early as the 3rd millennium BCE, the pre-Aksumites had begun trading along the Red Sea.
 They mainly traded with Egypt.
 Earlier trade expeditions were taken by foot along the Nile Valley.
 The ancient Egyptians' main objective in the Red Sea trade was to acquire myrrh.
 This was a commodity that the Horn region, which the ancient Egyptians referred to as the Land of Punt, had in abundance.
 Much of the incense is produced in Somalia to this day.

 The Kingdom of Aksum may have been founded as early as 300 BCE.
 Very little is known of the time period between the mid-1st millennium BCE to the beginning of Aksum's rise around the 1st century CE.
 It is thought to be a successor kingdom of Dʿmt, a kingdom in the early 1st millennium BC most likely centered at nearby Yeha.

 The Kingdom of Aksum was situated in northern Ethiopia and Eritrea, with its capital city in Northern Ethiopia.
 Axum remained its capital until the 7th century.
 The kingdom was favorably located near the Blue Nile basin and the Afar depression.
 The former is rich in gold and the latter in salt: both materials having a highly important use to the Aksumites.
 Aksum was accessible to the port of Adulis, Eritrea on the coast of the Red Sea.
 The kingdom traded with Egypt, India, Arabia and the Byzantine Empire.
 Aksum's "fertile" and "well-watered" location produced enough food for its population.
 Wild animals included elephants and rhinoceros.

 From its capital, Aksum commanded the trade of ivory.
 It also dominated the trade route in the Red Sea leading to the Gulf of Aden.
 Its success depended on resourceful techniques, production of coins, steady migrations of Greco-Roman merchants, and ships landing at Adulis.
 In exchange for Aksum's goods, traders bid many kinds of cloth, jewelry, metals and steel for weapons.

 At its peak, Aksum controlled territories as far as southern Egypt, east to the Gulf of Aden, south to the Omo River, and west to the Nubian Kingdom of Meroë.
-The South Arabian kingdom of the Himyarites and also a portion of western Saudi Arabia was also under the power of Aksum.
-Their descendants include the present-day ethnic groups known as the Amhara, Tigrayans and Gurage peoples.
+The South Arabian kingdom of the Himyarites was under the influence of Aksum.